-All cellists, regardless of location, level, or economic status, will have access to the highest level of musical instruction, inspiration, and interaction.
+All cellists and enthusiasts, regardless of location, race, socio-economic status, or ability level, will have access to the highest level of musical instruction, inspiration, and interaction.

-Nurture and strengthen a global cello community through free online instruction and advice from renowned cellists and teachers.
+Nurture and strengthen the individual cellist and a global cello community through free online instruction and advice from renowned cellists and teachers.

 What We Provide

 CelloBello.org is freely accessible, providing world-class lessons, masterclasses, interviews, and interactive live-streamed chats with renowned artist-teachers from the solo, chamber music, orchestral, and teaching professions.
 CelloBello is particularly valuable for both students and professionals who may be resource deprived.